microsoft/containers-toolkit/README.md

 ---
 **Option 2a:**

-1. Aternatively, you can add it to the Windows PowerShell module path.
+1. Alternatively, you can add it to the Windows PowerShell module path.
 To get the possible module paths, use:

     ```PowerShell
     $env:PSModulePath